 “McHale’s Navy’ was a disaster.
 I’m not pretending it wasn’t a disaster.”

 And now back to the disaster that was McHale’s Navy.
-The reported budget was $42 million.
+The budget for McHale’s Navy was $42 million.
 The Bubble Factory hired TV director Bryan Spicer, who made the leap to features with Mighty Morphin Power Rangers: The Movie (1995) for both McHale’s Navy and For Richer Or Poorer.
 He successfully returned to his career in television after churning out his three theatrical hack jobs.

 Along with sending its director back to TV, McHale’s Navy also mercifully put the kibosh on anymore Tom Arnold studio vehicles.
 After his supporting roles in two hits True Lies (1994) and Nine Months (1995), Warner Bros tried to launch him into a bankable star with three dreadful pictures in 1996: Big Bully, Carpool and The Stupids.
 All three were critically destroyed and did miserable business.

 As the April 18, 1997 release was approaching, Sid Sheinberg’s son Jon Sheinberg, who also ran The Bubble Factory began hyping McHale’s Navy by telling the press: “In terms of production values, it’s going to look like Mighty Morphin Power Rangers.”
 That’s not a selling point, that’s a warning to audiences.
 Also, by 1997, there had been a series of mostly failed moronic military comedies in the mid 90s, which had given us such offerings as In The Army Now (1994), Renaissance Man (1994), Operation Dumbo Drop (1995), Major Payne (1995), Down Periscope (1996) and Sgt.
 Bilko (1996) — and McHale’s Navy could easily give the Pauly Shore movie a run for the worst of the bunch.